mengqimusic/Wingie2/ALT_TUNING.md

 # Alternate Tuning Support

 By default, Wingie2 uses standard western tuning (equal temperament).
 As of version 3.1, eight additional tunings are available.
-These are the available tunings:
+These are the currently available tunings (other tunings are possible, but require a source code change and a new firmware buid):

  * Centaur (Kraig Grady)
  * Harp of New Albion (Terry Riley)